 What types of silver can you buy?

 Hang on because there is really a great collection of silver to choose from.
-Let us start with the internationally recognized standard for fine silver, the 925 sterling silver.
+Let us start with the internationally recognized standard for fine silver, the 925 silver.
 It is used mostly in the Western world and it is 92.5% pure silver.
 You make a great piece of jewelry with this quality: strong and as pure as possible.
 But… silver and oxygen is not a great combination.
-Oxygen tarnishes the silver, especially when it is not plated, like the sterling silver.
+Oxygen tarnishes the silver, especially when it is not plated, like sterling silver (925 silver).